robbobfrh84/lab/AWS/JS/NativeAuth/bobsguide-NativeAuth.md

   - If not Add 'em 'n' show 'em'

 NEXT--->
-- 1) Continue with link below, examples for BATCH, like what is that?
+- ~~1) Continue with link below, examples for BATCH, like what is that?~~
-  - This FIRST, because it may inform you on 2), 3) .
-- 2) how do user's see other users?
+  - ~~Clean and claify code~~

+- 2) go through fine-grained access control.
+  - Here's where you can try to impliment the chart you drew.
+  - ***Clean and claify code***

-- 3) Continue to do basic CRUD operations, like edit, remove, and all the other fun stuff you did in the movies tutorial
+- 3) Continue to do basic CRUD operations, like edit, remove, and all the other fun stuff you did in the movies tutorial.

+- 4) impliment Google
+  - Might be best to have google+ be on its own then do a 3RD code base with all three.
+    - So you'll have UnAuth, NativeAuth, Google+, & Un/Native/G+/FB
+    - It's alot but walking through those well will be good review and the...

+- 5) Clean organize push code and your base exploratoion with AWS...
+WILL...BE...DONE
+  - Clean and clear dead tables, IAM Roles & policies, ID Pools, User Pools, S3 Buckets,
+  - Make Directory Notes in bobsguide for all aws resources, include Route 54 stuff too.

 - !!!!
 You know what would really be helpful.
 Your main question now is more about structure & flow. i.e. you wanna know the things twitter/facebook do.
 So just look for that, weather it dynamoDB, or MongoDB, or whatever, you just wanna... well...
 It's user data Architecture you're talking about, then!

 - CHECK links below to rebuild tab window we closed...

 --------------------------------------------------------------------------------

-##### Notes

 ##### Links

 *** closed tabs in window ***

 Google developers: https://console.developers.google.com/apis/credentials?project=test1-180721

 Medium Article about FB and Google+: https://medium.com/aws-activate-startup-blog/dynamic-websites-using-the-aws-sdk-for-javascript-in-the-browser-b3dd90c25b1e

 AWS resource that looks like a good review for cognito with unauthenticated and authenticated users: https://aws.amazon.com/blogs/developer/authentication-in-the-browser-with-amazon-cognito-and-public-identity-providers/

+DynamoDB docs for ddb methods: http://docs.aws.amazon.com/amazondynamodb/latest/developerguide/api-permissions-reference.html

+1.)
 DynamoDB > Reading and Writing Items in Batch in DynamoDB: http://docs.aws.amazon.com/sdk-for-javascript/v2/developer-guide/dynamodb-example-table-read-write-batch.html

-AWS SDK for JavaScript: Code Examples: http://docs.aws.amazon.com/sdk-for-javascript/v2/developer-guide/dynamodb-example-table-read-write-batch.html
+2.)
+Using IAM Policy Conditions for Fine-Grained Access Control (DynamoDB) http://docs.aws.amazon.com/amazondynamodb/latest/developerguide/specifying-conditions.html